 The longer-term consequences of austerity may take decades to become apparent.
-Long-term demographic records show that especially severe environmental change can cause lower cognitive functioning, increased morbidity, and an increased mortality risk to be carried by exposed populations throughout their lives; to an extent the 1918 Influenza pandemic was still ‘killing’ people, by increasing their age-specific mortality risk, at the start of the 21st century.
-[24,55–57] Although, absent of a failed state, a war, or an uncontained disease pandemic, specific cohort effects associated with perinatal exposure should not be expected, evidence of more subtle possible cohort effects associated with shifts in labour market conditions have been identified for specific types of mortality.
+Long-term demographic records show that especially severe environmental change can cause lower cognitive functioning, increased morbidity, and an increased mortality risk to be carried by exposed populations throughout their lives; to an extent that the 1918 Influenza pandemic was still felt years after it, by increasing age-specific mortality risks for decades following.
+[24,55–57] Evidence of more subtle cohort effects associated with shifts in labour market conditions have been identified for specific types of mortality.
 Research exploring patterns in Scottish alcohol mortality and suicide trends has, for example, indicated there may be cohort effects associated with the years in which people first enter the formal labour market, with higher rates of suicide and alcohol-related deaths amongst males, in particular, who started their work life after the start of ‘neoliberal’ labour market reforms in the early 1980s, compared with cohorts who first started work in the 1970s and before.
-[58–60] Such findings may fit into a broader research agenda on the health effects of increasingly ‘precarious’ modes of employment.
-[61]
+[58–60]

 Limitations

-Population estimates for ages over 90 years are not routinely available disaggregated by age in single years as part of standard UK population estimates, and are estimated by the ONS within the main dataset used in these analyses based on population and mortality rates at younger ages.
-Given that our results indicated that much of the additional burden of excess mortality has been at some of the oldest ages, however, we considered it important to produce estimates of total excess deaths which include ages up to 95 years, despite these limitations.
-These limitations in the quality and availability of highly disaggregated data at some of the oldest ages are not just limitations affecting our analyses, but limitations which may hide some of the greatest mortality excesses which have occurred in England & Wales within the previous decade.
-Effective measurement and dissemination of age-disaggregated population and death counts at and above the age of 90 years should therefore be a national record keeping priority.
+Population estimates for ages over 90 years are not routinely available disaggregated by age in single years as part of standard UK population estimates, and are estimated by the ONS.
+Given that our results indicate that much of the additional burden of excess mortality has been at some of the oldest ages, we considered it important to produce estimates of total excess deaths which include ages up to 95 years, despite these limitations.
+Effective measurement and dissemination of age-disaggregated population and death counts at and above the age of 90 years should be a national record keeping priority.

-As has been noted many times before, “all models are wrong, but some are useful”.
-[62] This model is clearly ‘wrong’ in the sense that it applies projected mortality rates to observed population counts for a number of consecutive years, and of course different mortality rates at any particular age would affect the number of people alive and thus exposed to the mortality rate of people one year older in the following year.
-However, we argue this approach is appropriate for aggregate quantification of harms or benefits, because otherwise sufficiently large premature mortality could give the impression that deleterious trends are actually positive.
-For example, if there were a sudden rise in deaths due to cardiovascular events occurring in populations in their late sixties there may then be a fall in deaths due to cancer amongst people in their seventies a few years later, but this should not be considered evidence of improvements in cancer treatment and care.
+As has been noted many times, “all models are wrong, but some are useful”.
+[62] Our models are ‘wrong’ in the sense that they apply projected mortality rates to observed population counts for a number of consecutive years, and of course different mortality rates at any particular age would affect the number of people alive and thus exposed to the mortality rate of people one year older in the following year.
+However, we believe our approach is appropriate for aggregate quantification of harms or benefits, because otherwise sufficiently large premature mortality could give the impression that deleterious trends are actually positive.
+For example, if there were a sudden rise in deaths due to cardiovascular events occurring in populations in their late sixties there may then be a fall in deaths due to cancer amongst people in their seventies a few years later, but this would not be evidence of improvements in cancer treatment and care.
 For similar reasons, we have not altered the population sizes exposed to age-specific mortality risks in each of the years, only the degree of risks such populations are exposed to at each age.